kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 For example, the linked list `4 -> 1 -> -3 -> 99` should become `-3 -> 1 -> 4 -> 99`.

+504 (Easy)

+This problem was asked by Twitter.

+You run an e-commerce website and want to record the last `N` `order` ids in a log.
+Implement a data structure to accomplish this, with the following API:

+- record(order_id): adds the order_id to the log
+- get_last(i): gets the ith last element from the log. i is guaranteed to be smaller than or equal to N.

+You should be as efficient with time and space as possible.